zephtao/cse481/createmate/README.md

           spin_once
           method_call_to_do_some_work()

-- .spin_until_future_complete: not sure someone fill this in when you figure it out.
-Will stop spinning the node when the "future completes".
-Not currently fully sure of how to define said future.
+- .spin_until_future_complete: Will stop spinning the node when the "future completes".
+Futures seemed to be returned when you add a new callback to an action server

 Callbacks:
 - all asynchronous, however I think they are guaranteed to run uninterrupted until completion
 - I BELIEVE the executor will just queue up the callbacks
 - Strategy I've been using so far: setting a boolean/state variable that I check in a callback to see if I actually want to run the callback code.
-For example, I didn't want to request a new joint movement until the previous one was done, so I set a flag to keep track of this.
+For example, I didn't want to request a new joint movement until the previous one was done, so I set a flag to keep track of this (look in poses_to_motion_control.py for this)

 URDF
 The URDF we are using contains the following chain links:
-    Kinematic chain: name=chain links=['Base link', 'joint_base_translation', 'joint_mast',
+    Kinematic chain: name=chain links=['Base link', 'joint (base_translation', 'joint_mast',
     'joint_lift', 'joint_arm_l4', 'joint_arm_l3', 'joint_arm_l2', 'joint_arm_l1', 'joint_arm_l0',
     'joint_wrist_yaw', 'joint_wrist_yaw_bottom', 'joint_wrist_pitch', 'joint_wrist_roll', 'joint_straight_gripper',
     'joint_grasp_center'] active_links=[ True  True  True  True  True  True  True  True  True  True  True  True True  True  True]